dotnetrack/home/README.md

-# home
+# Rack Home
-This repo is the official home of Rack.
-It's a great starting point to find about projects, culture and community.
+This repository is a starting point to learn about and engage in Rack and Rack open source projects.